samboy/MaraDNS/README.md

 I have added block list support to Deadwood, to allow a large list of host names to be blocked.

 I have created a new service: `coLunacyDNS`, a simple Lua-based DNS server which can return IPv4 (`A`) and IPv6 (`AAAA`) DNS records.
 It has the ability to query other DNS servers, and customize the answer given to the client based on the contents of a Lua script.
+All programs have IPv6 support in Linux as well as *NIX clones, and the Windows 32-bit binary of `coLunacyDNS` has IPv6 support.

 # ABOUT